 Colliers Causeway

-To you left you’ll be alongside towering cliffs, and to your right is a steep drop!
+To your left, you’ll be alongside towering cliffs, and to your right is a steep drop!

 After 2 hours of hiking, you’ll have one last uphill push.
-We were told they’re the stairs of death, and they’re probably the reason for my aching body the next day.
+We were told they were the stairs of death – it’s probably the reason for my aching body the next day.

-To get there, you’ll may need to crawl on your haunches but it’s worth it.
-You can brave the water and go for a swim but it was absolutely freezing when we went!
+To get there, you’ll need to crawl on your haunches, but it’s worth it.
+You can brave the water and go for a swim, but it was absolutely freezing when we went!

 Centennial Glen